karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 	#or, the more consice approach
 	metaclass = class << Sayan; self; end

-Singleton classes aren't really something you'll deal with too often, but metaclasses are because class methods are defined in the metaclasses.
+Singleton classes aren't really something you'll deal with too often, but metaclasses are important because class methods are defined in the metaclasses.
 Class methods are, in a lot of ways, like static methods in C# or Java.
 They are defined one of two ways and used like you'd expect:

 	class Sayan